What is Coronavirus?

 Clearly if you are in a high-risk group such as those over 70yrs or older, then it is even more important and the current thinking is to consider the isolation measures for up to 12 weeks.

-- Regularly wash your hands thoroughly for at least 20 seconds.
+- Regularly wash your hands thoroughly for at least 20 seconds or with hand-sanitiser if soup and water is not available.

 - Avoid touching your face without hand-washing first as you may bring the virus nearer to your mouth and nose.